alvinapp/mdv-documentation/README.md

          #al-transaction-card--date: Change the style for transaction date.

-         #al-transaction-card--amount: Change the style for account.
+         #al-transaction-card--amount: Change the style for transaction amount.

-         Example of how you can customize account card
+         Example of how you can customize transaction card

          ```
          css

-         #al-account-card{
+         #al-transaction-card{
             background:#FFFF00;
          }

-         #al-account-card--account-balance{
+         #al-transaction-card--amount{
+            color: #000000;
+            font-size: 16px;
+            font: 1.2em "Fira Sans", sans-serif;
+         }

+         ```

+      3. Customize the balance view section

+         # Id's include:

+         #al-balance-view : ID for the parent div, can be used to customise the background color of the balance view section.

+         #al-balance-title : Used to customize the style for balance view title.
+         #al-balance-amount : Used to customize the style for balance view amount.

+         Example of how you can customize balcance view section

+         ```
+         css

+         #al-balance-view{
+            background:#FFFF00;
+         }

+         #al-balance-amount{
             color: #000000;
             font-size: 16px;
             font: 1.2em "Fira Sans", sans-serif;
          }

          ```